.300 Whisper

-The .300 Whisper is a CIP standard cartridge in the Whisper family, a group of cartridges developed in the early 1990s by J.D.
+The .300 Whisper (7.82×34mm) is a cartridge in the Whisper family, a group of cartridges developed in the early 1990s by J.D.
 Jones of SSK Industries.
 It was developed as a multi-purpose cartridge, capable of utilizing relatively lightweight bullets at supersonic velocities as well as heavier bullets (200–250 grains) at subsonic velocities.
+It was formerly standardized by the C.I.P.